 Three years later, Sutskov moved to nearby Kohtla-Järve to start Galvary United Methodist Church.

-Sutskov, who was a member of the first graduating class of the Baltic Methodist Theological Seminary founded by The United Methodist Church, continues to pastor this growing congregation today.
+Sutskov, a member of the first graduating class of the Baltic Methodist Theological Seminary founded by The United Methodist Church, continues to pastor this growing congregation today.
 In partnership with Mt.
 Bethel United Methodist Church in Marietta, Georgia since 1996, they are reaching the people of Kohtla-Järve.